veritrans/veritrans-woocommerce/README.md

 ```

-### STEP 3 : Responding Veritrans Payment Notification
+### STEP 3 : Responding Veritrans payment notification
 After the payment process is completed, Veritrans will send HTTP(S) POST notification to merchant's web server.
 As a merchant, you need to process this POST paramters to update order status in your database server.
+Veritrans will send 3 POST parameters: `orderId`, `mStatus`, and `TOKEN_MERCHANT`.

 ```
 $notification = new VeritransNotification();